 A quick review of our tiny home: it was expensive, so not exactly a budget-friendly choice, but we loved being close to the park entrance.
 The place was clean and comfortable, which are my top qualifications for lodging.
 I was thankful for the full-size fridge but did miss having a dishwasher.
 Although there’s enough sleeping space for 8 people, we thought the eating space could have been reconfigured so 8 (or in our case 7) people could sit and eat a meal together – that would have been nice.
 I’d give it a 4/5 overall.

 We drove into the park just after dawn with impatient anticipation.
 Hwy 64 is a scenic drive through the Kaibab National Forest, and the road literally ends at the canyon.
-We parked, picked up warm decaf lattes for the kids because it was a crisp morning, and ran out to Mather Point for our very first glimpse of the Grand Canyon.
+We parked on an area where markings like those on https://drivethrumarkings.co.uk/ can be seen, picked up warm decaf lattes for the kids because it was a crisp morning, and ran out to Mather Point for our very first glimpse of the Grand Canyon.
 We rounded the corner and it really took my breath away.
 The size, and the colors, and the incredible beauty, are overwhelming.
 Or “very cool,” in Aaron Henry’s words.

 Six months earlier, we made a reservation at Bright Angel Bicycles for five bikes and a trailer.
 We had sketched out a 10-mile route west, hoping to ride out and take the shuttle back, but we were told in no uncertain terms by a brisk woman at Bright Angel that this plan would not work and we should, instead, ride five miles east to Yaki Point and then ride back along the Canyon Village Greenway.
 This is what we did, and it was probably my favorite part of the entire trip.
 The morning couldn’t have been more perfect.
 We biked right along the rim, with stunning views below us and very few people on the trail.
 In most places, in case you’re curious, there are no guard rails in many places.
 We could have sailed right over the edge!
 But aside from Aaron Henry running into me at one point, it was a very safe ride.
 The ninth mile was a glorious coast downhill, making our final stretch a fun challenge and quite the accomplishment when we finished.